EldritchCarMaker/My-Subnautica-Mods/README.md

 # Thanks!
 Huge thanks to the subnautica modding discord, which is probably where you came from, for helping me with the vast majority if not all of these mods.
 Wouldn't have them without major help from people there.

+## Permissions and stuffs
+I give permission to anyone and everyone to modify and or distribute my mods and the files contained within, under the following restrictions.

+I only ask that
+1; do not upload my files to nexus mods, even if modified.
+2; please give credit to me as the original author if possible.
+3; if I ask for you to remove one of my mods that you have put up somewhere, please do so.